terramate-io/terramate-docs/cli/automation/gitlab-ci/index.md

 ## Code Checkout

-For the Terramate Change Detection to work, the Git history is needed to be able to compare the current commit with previous commits.
+For the Terramate Change Detection to work, the Git history is needed to compare the current commit with previous commits.

 Here is the code snippet that sets the required variables to make it happen: